milesj/packemon/website/docs/build.md

 title: Building packages
 ---

+Packemon was primarily designed and engineered for building packages.
+But what is building you ask?
+Building is the process of parsing, transforming, and bundling a package's source code into distributable and consumable files for NPM, using community favorite tools like [Babel][babel] and [Rollup][rollup].

-The `build` command can be used to build all packages according to their configured build targets (platform, formats, etc).
+With that being said, the `packemon build` command can be used to build all packages in a project according to their configured build targets (platform, formats, etc).

 ```
 packemon build --checkLicenses --generateDeclaration
 ```

-## How it works

 ## Options